angeldollface/flek/README.markdown

 - Split the code into modules.
 - Added a small CLI command to the project.
 - Added unit tests.

+### Version 1.3.0

+- Updated dependency for CLI building.
+- Aggressive optimization of the executable.
+- Aggressively better error handling.

 ## NOTE :scroll: